mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 User can create group from selection clicking the ⛓️ button.
 Group from user perspective means that when user moves node, he also moves all nodes in the group.
 It also behaves as one node in context of layouting.
-In other words the relative positions between nodes in group are always kept
+In other words the relative positions between nodes in group are always kept.

 Note that when user performs action on selection, all the nodes in group behave as selected.